oeco/tm-forced-labour/readme.md

-# Map: Forced labour from Imazon SAD
+# Map: Forced labour : Data originated by Ministério do Trabalho e Emprego do Brasil

 This is the TileMill project for forced labour data from the Brazilian National Pact to Combat Forced Labour.